markusos/markusos.github.io/_posts/2015-07-21-dockerizing-a-php-project.markdown

 {% endhighlight %}

 This configuration file defines four different services.
-When running this configuration, each of these services are started in it's own docker container.
+When running this configuration, each of these services is started in its own Docker container.

  * `build`
   Defines the path to the Dockerfile that should be used to build the container.